-5 quirky facts you didn't know about the Bloor Viaduct
+5 little-known facts you might not know about the Bloor Viaduct

 The Bloor Viaduct is one of Toronto's most iconic structures.
 Built between 1914 and 1918, it was officially named the Prince Edward Viaduct after the Prince of Wales, a fact which Torontonians tend to gloss over by stubbornly referring to it by its street-related colloquial name.